Abu Ghraib (Botero series): Style and composition

-As seen in nearly every other piece of art that Botero created, the voluminous people make up the story of the events of the Abu Ghraib scandal.
-Being one of the most famous painters alive during this time, many people were surprised that 74 year old Fernando Botero had yet again produced even more thought-provoking paintings and drawings than perhaps ever before.
+As seen in his general body of work, the voluminous people make up the story of the events of the Abu Ghraib scandal.

+He created 171 oil on canvas paintings.
 Many of the paintings show blood on the prisoner's faces and arms.
-The Abu Ghraib 71 oil painting on canvas depicts a human's foot with a tight rope tied around their ankle.
-This image shows that the rope was so tightly tied and perhaps had been there long enough to make the ankle raw and there is blood on their leg where the rope is tied.
-In drawing 31 graphite and sanguine on paper, a naked man is seen handing from his hands which are tied together above his head.
+One of his paintings depicts a human's foot with a tight rope tied around their ankle.
+In his 31 drawings, graphite and sanguine on paper, a naked man is seen hanging from his hands, tied together above his head.
 The man is falling perhaps due to fainting or pain.
 Although this drawing is done with graphite on paper, red marks of blood were added to the surrounding walls.

-Botero used his reputable style of inflated persons as the focus of this pieces of art.
-Hardly any weapons are shown in any of the many paintings and drawings, instead, Botero quite largely represents the suffering inmates in a way that focuses solely on their facial expressions, grief, and discomfort.
+Botero used his style of inflated persons as the focus of this pieces of art.
+Hardly any weapons are shown in any of the paintings and drawings, instead, Botero quite largely represents the suffering of the inmates in a way that focuses solely on their facial expressions, grief, and discomfort.